Investing Real Estate Investing

 Good to know

-Public lien records may be difficult to read or understand as some counties may list information in a format that needs a set of experienced eyes to understand its content.
+Public lien records may be difficult to read or understand, as some counties may list information in a format that needs a set of experienced eyes to understand the document's content.

-If you’d rather not sift through public records yourself, you can use an online search tool to help.
-There are various easy-to-use options available that can simplify your search.
+If you'd rather not sift through public records yourself, you can use a third-party online search tool.
+While you'll find several easy-to-use options available that can simplify your search, PropertyShark is worth a look if you want to save money.

-For example, it’s free to create an account on PropertyShark.com, and you get one free property report that shows a wealth of information for any valid address, including any liens on the property.
-This works well if you’re interested in a single property and it works out for you.
+You can create an account on PropertyShark.com and get one free property report that shows a wealth of information for any valid address, including any liens on the property.
+This works well if you're interested in a single property.

 Title companies are third parties that can help lenders and buyers navigate important parts of the homebuying process.
 This includes: